nreymundo/home-network-stack/README.md

+# Unmaintained!

+I haven't used this in about a year as I've moved from a RaspberryPi to a DYI computer running Unraid and an SFF build with Proxmox.
+Keeping this around as I still reference it every now and then but will likely not update it again in the near future.

 # Description

 This repository contains the main  docker-compose configuration and helper files I use to manage my current home network.
 I used [htpcBeginner's](https://github.com/htpcBeginner) guides and their [docker-traefik](https://github.com/htpcBeginner/docker-traefik) setup as a great starting point (and stole a bunch of stuff) then tweaked it to my own needs and experimented with other stuff.